New York City: Dutch rule

 A permanent European presence near New York Harbor was established in 1624, making New York the 12th-oldest continuously occupied European-established settlement in the continental United States, with the founding of a Dutch fur trading settlement on Governors Island.
-In 1625, construction was started on a citadel and Fort Amsterdam, later called Nieuw Amsterdam (New Amsterdam), on present-day Manhattan Island.
+In 1625, construction began on a citadel and Fort Amsterdam, later called Nieuw Amsterdam (New Amsterdam), on present-day Manhattan Island.

 The colony of New Amsterdam extended from the southern tip of Manhattan to modern-day Wall Street, where a 12 ft wooden stockade was built in 1653 to protect against Native American and English raids.
-In 1626, the Dutch colonial Director-General Peter Minuit, as charged by the Dutch West India Company, purchased the island of Manhattan from the Canarsie, a small Lenape band, for "the value of 60 guilders" (about $900 in 2018).
+In 1626 Peter Minuit, the director of New Netherland, as charged by the Dutch West India Company, purchased the island of Manhattan from the Canarsie, a small Lenape band, for "the value of 60 guilders" (about $900 in 2018).
 A frequently told but disproved legend claims that Manhattan was purchased for $24 worth of glass beads.

 Following the purchase, New Amsterdam grew slowly.
 To attract settlers, the Dutch instituted the patroon system in 1628, whereby wealthy Dutchmen (patroons, or patrons) who brought 50 colonists to New Netherland would be awarded land, local political autonomy, and rights to participate in the lucrative fur trade.
 This program had little success.

-Since 1621, the Dutch West India Company had operated as a monopoly in New Netherland, on authority granted by the Dutch States General.
-In 1639–1640, to bolster economic growth, the Dutch West India Company relinquished its monopoly over the fur trade, leading to growth in the production and trade of food, timber, tobacco, and slaves (particularly with the Dutch West Indies).
+By the authority of a charter granted by the Dutch States General in June 1621, the Dutch West India Company established an exclusive monopoly over colonization and commerce in New Netherland.
+In 1639–1640, to bolster economic growth, it relinquished its fur trade monopoly, prompting a shift toward the production of food, timber, tobacco, and enslaved labor (particularly with the Dutch West Indies).

-In 1647, Peter Stuyvesant began his tenure as the last Director-General of New Netherland.
+In 1647, Peter Stuyvesant began his tenure as the last director-general of New Netherland.
 During his tenure, the population of New Netherland grew from 2,000 to 8,000.
-Stuyvesant has been credited with improving law and order; however, he earned a reputation as a despotic leader.
+Stuyvesant has been credited with improving law and order; however, he also earned a reputation as a despotic leader.
 He instituted regulations on liquor sales, attempted to assert control over the Dutch Reformed Church, and blocked other religious groups from establishing houses of worship.